Maradona claims first win as Gimnasia boss

-Diego Maradona claimed his first win as Gimnasia y Esgrima La Plata boss on Saturday, defeating nine-man Godoy Cruz 4-2 in a Superliga clash in Mendoza.

-National icon Maradona began his return to Argentinian football with three successive losses against Racing Club, Talleres and River Plate but steered Gimnasia to their first triumph of the season at Estadio Malvinas Argentinas.
+Football icon Maradona began his return to Argentinian football with three successive losses against Racing Club, Talleres and River Plate but steered Gimnasia to its first triumph of the season at Estadio Malvinas Argentinas.

 Nicolas Contin drilled in a 25-yard opener and Victor Ayala doubled the visitors' advantage with a fine free-kick on the stroke of half-time.